ThomasXIONG151215/HabitatPower/README.md

 An open-source platform enabling the simulation of energy-use technics in application of buildings under specific climate conditions.
 In the future, users could upload their solution on any engineering cases and challenge with each other on various aspects.

+## Current Main Functions

+Open the Integrated App Demo to experience in advance the new prototype of energy system simulation platform.

 ## Recent Features

+22/08/03 - Uploading the models and research notes essentially for some typical refrigeration system components as well as the ipynb test field for the Shanghai Metro Station cases

 ## Accumulations

+22/08/03 - Uploading the models and research notes essentially for some typical refrigeration system components as well as the ipynb test field for the Shanghai Metro Station cases

 ## Background story